-At the simplest level, a toxin is something capable of causing disease or damaging tissue when it enters the body.
 When most people hear the word “toxin”, they think of chemicals like pesticides, heavy metals or other industrial pollutants.
 But even beneficial nutrients like water, which are necessary to sustain life, are toxic at high doses.

 In their book The Perfect Health Diet, Paul & Shou-Ching Jaminet apply the economic principle of declining marginal benefits to toxins:

 It implies that the first bit eaten of any toxin has low toxicity.
 Each additional bit is slightly more toxic than the bit before.
 At higher doses, the toxicity of each bit continues to increase, so that the toxin is increasingly poisonous.

 This is important to understand as we discuss the role of dietary toxins in contributing to modern disease.
 Most of us won’t get sick from eating a small amount of sugar, cereal grain, soy and industrial seed oil.
 But if we eat those nutrients (or rather anti-nutrients) in excessive quantities, our risk of developing modern diseases rises significantly.